lk-geimfari/mimesis/README.rst

 Providers
 ---------

-Mimesis support over twenty different data providers available, which can produce data related to people, food, computer hardware, transportation, addresses, internet and more.
+Mimesis provides more than twenty data providers which can generate a broad range of data related to food, transportation, computer hardware, people, internet, addresses, and more.

-You can generate a lot of extremely detailed data:
+This makes it possible to generate exceedingly detailed data:

 .. code:: python